robleroni/Puerro/docs/06-MVC.md

 ## Global State

 The models hold the business data (or state) of our application.
 What if we have multiple separate MVC constructs which share a common state, but also have a state of their own?
-In this case MVC in the frontend gets a bit tricky.
+In this case MVC in the frontend gets a bit tricky but there are a few ways to share state between controllers and models.

 ### Client side persitance systems